 I enjoy writing targeted cover letters in partnership with clients.
 We have a lot of success with them.
-Every paragraph is a ‘punchy’ selling point, which goes to the heart of the application.
-Below is some good advice from Youth Central in Victoria.
-It’s aimed at young people but much of it also applies to older applicants.
+Every paragraph is a ‘punchy’ selling point, which goes to the heart of the job application.
+The best cover letters target an application.
+Generic cover letters fail.

 Don’t use the same cover letter for different job applications.
 Your cover letter needs to show that you know what the job involves and what the organisation is looking for.
 Be as specific as you can about your skills and qualities and how they match the job or organisation’s needs.

-Also try to contact that person so you can ask questions that can help you match your cover letter (and resume) to the job.
-Questions you could answer include:
+Try to contact that person so you can ask questions that can help you match your cover letter (and resume) to the job.
+Questions you could ask include: